smcameron/ghlsrepo/README.md

 To build this program:

-First build and install cJSON:
+First build and install cJSON (by default, it will be installed in /usr/local/lib):

 ```
 $ git clone git@github.com:DaveGamble/cJSON.git